Over the Air Testing in SDV

 Over the Air Testing Methodologies

 Over the Air testing is a mix of cybersecurity and network testing protocols and functional testing.
-Threat Analysis and Risk Assessment (TARA) framework that is implemented according to ISO/SAE 21434 standard is used to recognize possible vulnerabilities, including unauthorized binary installations.
+The Threat Analysis and Risk Assessment framework implemented according to the ISO SAE 21434 standard identifies possible vulnerabilities, including unauthorized binary installations.
 Other car manufacturers, such as Volvo and Toyota, perform penetration testing to replicate OTA system attacks in the real world prior to mass use.

 Scenario-based testing will also make sure that updates will not interfere with important functions of ADAS.
 In the case of Tesla, the company carries out tests in simulated heavy traffic conditions before releasing the updates of the Autopilot to the public.